Arjun-G-04/delta-project/README.md

 Clone this repo into your local folder

 ### 2. Install the npm modules
-Open the terminal and install the npm modules using
+Open the terminal at the local folder and install the npm modules using
 ```
 npm install
 ```